-Domain of Action Target Group Rationale Action Evaluation Measure Learner Identity Socio- economic disadvantage Students from socio- economically disadvantaged areas may have negative educational experiences that have resulted in the formation of a negative learner identity - which can impact on confidence and consequently outcomes and retention (Mounford ZImdars et al 2015) Enhanced personal tutoring support - foregrounding appreciative approaches.
-Targeted appreciative feedback about the first assessment outcomes / scaffolded with signposting to appropriate support Early provision of academic support - to which at 'risk' student groups are explicitly Regular review of student satisfaction survey outcomes - increased response rate for personal tutoring support.
-Regular review of first sets of student module evaluations in year 1 - increasingly positive feedback on academic support Academic Disadvantage Student from areas of academic deprivation (poor schooling, areas without a culture of HE progression) can lack support to developing a positive learner identity orientated to HE - which can impact on confidence and consequently outcomes and retention (Bok 2010; Harrison 2018) targeted.
+Domain of Action Target Group Rationale Action Evaluation Measure Learner Identity HE Cultural Preparation Socio-economic disadvantage Academic Disadvantage Socio-economic disadvantage Students from socio- economically disadvantaged areas may have negative educational experiences that have resulted in the formation of a negative learner identity - which can impact on confidence and consequently outcomes and retention (Mounford ZImdars et al 2015) Student from areas of academic deprivation (poor schooling, areas without a culture of HE progression) can lack support to developing a positive learner identity orientated to HE - which can impact on confidence and consequently outcomes and retention (Bok 2010; Harrison 2018) Students from socio- economically disadvantaged backgrounds may not have access to the same advice and guidance about HE - and may not have the same levels of preparation or have developed appropriate expectations as other students - this can negatively impact on social and academic confidence.
+It can also lead to the development of imposter syndrome and have a negative impact on retention and outcomes (Crozier and Reay 2008; Bamber et al 2005) Enhanced personal tutoring support - foregrounding appreciative approaches.
+Targeted appreciative feedback about the first assessment outcomes / scaffolded with signposting to appropriate support Early provision of academic support - to which at 'risk' student groups are explicitly targeted.
 Foregrounding of required skills for academic success - and provision of resources to help students develop them.
 Encourage peer-support (as below) for students to mutually support each other.
-Review of take up and demographic mix of participating students to ensure intervention is reaching students who could most benefit.
-Record participation and compare year 1 outcomes with matched non-participating student groups (controlling for course and prior attainment) HE Cultural Preparation Socio- economic disadvantage Students from socio- economically disadvantaged backgrounds may not have access to the same advice and guidance about HE - and may not have the same levels of preparation or have developed appropriate expectations as other students - this can negatively impact on social and academic confidence.
-It can also lead to the development of imposter syndrome Review and provide transition guidance (i.e. about appropriate expectations, how different student groups have experienced transition - challenges and solutions) at key points - pre-arrival, 2-3 weeks in (a crucial period - Tinto 1993) and around the time of first assessment and results.
-Build transition support into Y12-13 outreach activities - to help students prepare for entering HE / Falmouth University Conduct focus groups with sample of students from key demographic groups to get feedback on the timing, appropriateness and content of transition support.
-Use pre-post questionnaires to test students' perception of Academic Disadvantage and have a negative impact on retention and outcomes (Crozier and Reay 2008; Bamber et al 2005) Students areas without a culture of progression to HE may not have access to the same advice and guidance about HE - and may not have the same levels of preparation or have developed appropriate expectations as other students - this can negatively impact on social and academic confidence.
-It can also lead to the development levels of preparation for HE.
+Review and provide transition guidance (i.e. about appropriate expectations, how different student groups have experienced transition - challenges and solutions) at key points - pre-arrival, 2-3 weeks in (a crucial period - Tinto 1993) and around the time of first assessment and results.
+Build transition support into Y12-13 outreach activities - to help students prepare for entering HE / Falmouth University Regular review of student satisfaction survey outcomes - increased response rate for personal tutoring support.
+Regular review of first sets of student module evaluations in year 1 - increasingly positive feedback on academic support Review of take up and demographic mix of participating students to ensure intervention is reaching students who could most benefit.
+Record participation and compare year 1 outcomes with matched non-participating student groups (controlling for course and prior attainment) Conduct focus groups with sample of students from key demographic groups to get feedback on the timing, appropriateness and content of transition support.
+Use pre-post questionnaires to test students' perception of levels of preparation for HE.
 Include participant students in focus groups.